-- 1. Employees who have completed less than twenty (20) years of service with the Employer: Upon written request by an employee covered by this Agreement, the Employer shall match the employee's payroll deduction into a State DCP deferred compensation account, in an amount not to exceed one percent (1.0%) of the employee's base monthly pay rate. - 2.
-Employees who have completed twenty (20) or more years of service with the Employer: In lieu of the matching deferred compensation provided in sub-section 1. above, the Employer shall contribute into a State DCP deferred compensation account an amount equal to one percent (1.0%) of the employee's base monthly pay rate.
+- 1. Employees who have completed less than twenty (20) years of service with the Employer: Upon enrollment by an employee in the State DCP deferred compensation program and provided the employee makes a monthly contribution in any amount, the Employer shall contribute into the employee's State DCP deferred compensation account an amount equal to one percent (1.0%) of the employee's base monthly pay rate. - 2.
+Employees who have completed twenty (20) or more years of service with the Employer: The Employer shall contribute into a State DCP deferred compensation account an amount equal to one percent (1.0%) of the employee's base monthly pay rate.